Actinic Keratosis Treatments

 Usually the appearance of an actinic keratosis is sufficient to enable the diagnosis to be made, but in cases of doubt, for example if an early skin cancer is suspected, a sample (biopsy) or the whole affected area may be removed surgically under local anaesthetic for microscopic examination in the laboratory.

 Yes, but others may develop in the future from the surrounding sun-damaged skin.

-It is advisable to protect the skin from further sun damage (for example, by wearing a hat, long sleeves and a sunscreen with a high sun protection factor).
+It is advisable to protect the skin from further sun damage (for example, by wearing a hat, long sleeves and sunscreen with a high sun protection factor).